 * * * *

-Paragraphs (c), (d), (e), and (f) of this section describe what constitutes a sufficient demonstration for each of the four elements in paragraphs (b)(1)(A) through (D) of this section.
+Sections (c), (d), (e), and (f) describe what constitutes a sufficient demonstration for each of the four elements in sections (b)(1)(A) through (D).

 Within 20 days of receipt of an application for an exemption, the executive officer shall advise the applicant in writing either that the application is complete or that specified additional information is required to make it complete.
 Within 15 days of submittal of additional information, the executive officer shall advise the applicant in writing either that the information submitted makes the application complete or that specified additional information is still required to make it complete.
 Within 20 days after the application is deemed complete, the executive officer shall grant or deny the application.
 Any denial shall be accompanied by a written statement of the reasons for denial.